The Xometry app works best with JavaScript enabled!

 The four main physical types or forms of silicone products are listed below:

-• Room-temperature Vulcanizing (RTV): These silicones will cure, or set, at room temperature.
+• Room-Temperature Vulcanizing (RTV): These silicones cure at room temperature.
 They are typically used for sealing and bonding.
-RTV-1 formulations start curing immediately upon contact with moisture in the air.
-RTV-2 silicones come as two separate compounds that the end-user must combine to initiate curing.
+RTV-1 silicones cure upon exposure to ambient moisture and are typically supplied as one-part sealants.
+RTV-2 silicones are two-component systems that cure when the base and curing agent are mixed, allowing more controlled processing for molding, potting, and coating.
 This makes RTV-2 more flexible for applications like molding and coating.

-• Liquid Silicone Rubber (LSR): LSR consists of a two-component system, with the two compounds combined at the time of use.
-It is generally cured at a high temperature, using a platinum catalyst.
+• Liquid Silicone Rubber (LSR): LSR is a two-component, pumpable liquid system that cures rapidly at high temperature, typically using a platinum catalyst, and is processed by injection molding.
 Both the molding process used and the final product characteristics of LSR are adaptable to a wider range of applications.

 • Fluorosilicone Rubber (FSR): FSR molecules consist of repeating units of a silicon-oxygen backbone with other bonding sites occupied by other groups of molecules (methyl and fluoroalkyl groups).
-This gives the material better resistance to oils and fuels.
-FSR is popular for sealing applications in aviation settings.
+This gives the material excellent resistance to fuels, oils, and solvents, making FSR especially useful for sealing applications in aerospace and automotive industries.

-• High-Consistency Rubber (HCR): HCR, also known as “heat-curing rubber,” consists of very high molecular weight silicone polymer chains.
-The raw material can accommodate fillers and additives to obtain desired characteristics.
-It is usually furnished in a partially cured, somewhat “gummy” form that has been rolled into a thick sheet.
+• High-Consistency Rubber (HCR): HCR, also known as “heat-curing rubber” or “high-consistency rubber,” is based on very high molecular weight silicone polymers.
+It is supplied as an uncured, dough-like compound that can incorporate fillers and additives, and is typically processed by compression or transfer molding before heat curing.
 It is ideal for use in certain medical devices, including tubing, balloons, and sheets.

 Silicones can take a variety of forms, from liquid to solid.
 There are many variations of each type, with the properties of the silicones tailored to the needs of specific end products.